Suite 1300

 Turn Self-Pay into Cash.
 Reduce Bad Debt.
 Improve Patient Experience.

-AI-enabled self-pay optimization, charity care administration, and financial counseling that increases collections, prevents bad debt, and ensures every eligible patient receives the financial assistance they qualify for.
+AI-enabled self-pay optimization, charity care administration, and financial counseling that increases collections, prevents bad debt, and ensures eligible patients receive assistance they qualify for.

 28M+